 AI Policy Fellowship 2024

-The IAPS AI Policy Fellowship is a paid, remote-first program where participants will learn about AI policy from experts, build research skills, and contribute to managing risks from advanced AI systems.
+The IAPS AI Policy Fellowship is a paid, remote-first program where participants will learn about AI policy from experts, build research skills, and contribute to securing benefits and managing risks from advanced AI systems.

 Overview of the Fellowship